 By Joseph Reinke, CFA Founder of FitBUX

 Student loans and mortgages are top of mind for many new grads.
 One of the goals we most often hear on our free FitBUX Coaching calls is the desire to purchase a home in the future.
-The question we get on a daily basis: Do I refinance my student loans now or do I purchase the home first then refinance my student loans?
+One question we get on a daily basis: Should refinancing student loans come first or should the mortgage?

 Getting A Loan Affects Your Credit Worthiness